Skip to content

 Understanding the MITRE ATT&CK Framework Structure

 The MITRE ATT&CK framework organizes cyberattack methods into a matrix structure with two primary components: tactics (the adversary's tactical objectives) and techniques (the specific methods used to achieve those objectives).
-Each technique receives a unique identifier—such as T1566 for Phishing or T1059.001 for PowerShell—enabling precise communication between security teams, vendors, and threat intelligence sources.
+Each technique receives a unique identifier—such as T1566 for Phishing or T1059.001 for PowerShell execution—enabling precise communication between security teams, vendors, and threat intelligence sources.

 Three Primary ATT&CK Matrices